-In this episode, I want to focus on coaching-related investments because I’ve seen that this is one area where people often put off spending money.
+In this episode, I want to focus on why invest in coaching because I’ve seen that this is one area where people often put off spending money.

 My favorite example of coaching in the Bible is the relationship between Moses and his father-in-law, Jethro.
 In Exodus, chapter 8.
 Jethro looked over the situation and quickly knew that Moses needed help.
 He laid out a simple plan for Moses to delegate the tasks to other trusted men, so he could spend time on the big things related to accomplishing their mission.

 Coaching is basically when someone shares what they know to help you get where you want to go.

 - When you have reached the end of what you know or can do on your own.

 - When you need help making decisions.